TueHellsternKea/study/5sem/machinelearning/README.md

 Source: [Scikit-Learn](https://scikit-learn.org)

 ### Dataset
-We are using one of the PyCaret demo dataset - jewellery
+We are using one of the PyCaret demo dataset - jewellery.csv

 You can get it her: https://raw.githubusercontent.com/pycaret/pycaret/master/datasets/jewellery.csv